Early detection tests that are recommended based on age and gender include the following:

 Women between 20-39 years of age

-• An annual pap smear starting 3 years after becoming sexually active.
+- An annual pap smear starting 3 years after marriage, then repeated every 3 years until age 65.

 Women between 40-50 years of age

-• An annualpap smear starting 3 years after becoming sexually active.
+- An annualpap smear starting 3 years after marriage, then repeated every 3 years until age 65.

 Women over 50 years of age

-• A pap smear 3 years after marriage; to be done annually from then on.
+- A pap smear 3 years after marriage; to be repeated every 3 years until 65 years.

 Men